KevinBockelandt/notoire/README.md

 * by listing the links coming in or out of the current note and selecting one

 > ❓ The name of the plugin comes from the French word `notoire` which can be translated in several ways including `notable` and `noteworthy`.
 Based on a number of French words ending in `'oire'`, one could also interpret the meaning of notoire as `a place where to put notes`.

+You can also have several Zettelkasten (called folders in this plugin) set up if you want to take notes on wildly different topics.
+You then switch from one to another with the `:NotoireSelectFolder` command.

 ## Installation